Western Union Scams

 With this in mind, you should only use Western Union to send money to somebody you know because once you're scammed, your money will be gone for good.
 Armed with that knowledge, you need to decide if it’s worth the risk.
-And, even if you have worked with the recipient before, money transfer job scams abound.
+Even if you have worked with the recipient before, there is always a risk of money transfer scams.

 The most common scams involve somebody who wants to buy what you’re selling online.
 The buyer might send a payment to you, and then ask that you wire money back or send funds by Western Union.

 In those situations, there’s a good chance you’re being taken for a ride.
-How do they convince you to send money back?
 Con artists are surprisingly good at what they do and have the ability to persuade even savvy people to send them money.